Varicose Veins Symptoms, Causes, and Treatment

 Varicose veins and venous dysfunction affect 25% of the population.
-Sometimes referred to as venous varicoses or varicosities, are enlarged veins which have become weak, dilated and filled with blood.
+Sometimes referred to as venous varicoses or varicosities, these are enlarged veins which have become weak, dilated and filled with blood.
 Often these veins are twisted, enlarged, and bulging and can have a bluish, purple or red color and have more than 4 mm diameter.
 Vein enlargement is caused by leaking valves know as venous reflux disease.

 Occasionally these veins are inside the leg and cannot be seen on the surface.
 Since these veins are often not visible, many patients and sometimes primary care providers may not even consider your symptoms to be related to varicose veins and venous insufficiency.

 According to recent studies, varicose veins affect over one-half of the people age 50 and older in the United States, as well as affecting a significantly high percentage of Americans in their 30s and 40s, making it the most common human vascular disease.
 Although sometimes referred to as a cosmetic concern, more often these veins are a sign of a larger venous complication like Chronic Venous Insufficiency (CVI).

 CVI is a progressive disease.
 Varicosities can lead to more pain and swelling, and occasionally surface blood clots, ulcers, and bleeding.
 They rarely lead to serious or deadly medical complications.
 You should consider vein treatment if you are having leg pain or you just can't stand how they look... this is truly a personal decision.